pycontribs/ruyaml/README.rst

 Extending
 =========

-There are normally 6 files involved when extending the roundtrip
+There are normally six files involved when extending the roundtrip
 capabilities: the reader, parser, composer and constructor to go from YAML to Python and the resolver, representer, serializer and emitter to go the other way.